xaviertimoneda/SelfOccFlow/index.md

 ---
-title: SelfOccFlow: TBD
+title : SelfOccFlow: TBD
-logo: assets/logo.png # Path to your logo (optional)
+logo : assets/logo.png # Path to your logo (optional)
 description: >-
   A brief description of your project.
-  You can write multiple lines here.
-theme: jekyll-theme-minimal # Uses GitHub Pages' minimal theme
-show_downloads: true # Show download links for releases (optional)
+  You can write multiple lines here. theme : jekyll-theme-minimal # Uses GitHub Pages' minimal theme show_downloads : true # Show download links for releases (optional)
 ---

 ## Welcome to Your Project Page